Recovery

 Transitional housing is very important for people working to recover from addiction.
 For many who enter rehabilitation programs, it is crucial to leave their original environment to get help.

-Many people choose to transition into a sober living home in order to develop healthy habits and a daily routine without drug use.
-Residents are usually allowed to stay in the home as long as they need to, with a typical stay being about one year.
+Many people choose to transition into sober living homes to develop healthy habits and daily routines without drug use.
+Residents are usually allowed to stay in the home as long as they need to.
+However, the length of a typical stay is about one year.

 Recovering from addiction is a long-term process.
 Recovery homes provide a safe, sober and supportive environment when a person’s original home cannot.
 These homes can serve as a critical transitional step for those leaving a rehabilitation facility.
-Ultimately, these homes can help a person to find a stronger foothold in recovery before they enter independent living or return home.
+Ultimately, these homes can help people find a stronger foothold in recovery before entering independent living or returning home.

 Project Goals

 Recovery housing is different from homeless shelters.
-While both provide shelter, homeless shelters provide emergency assistance to those who are homeless by providing a safe place for them to sleep as well as basic necessities.
-Recovery housing, on the other hand, offers a safe, substance-free environment to those suffering from substance use disorders so that they can develop the skills they need to transition back into the world.
+Both provide shelter, but there are some key differences.
+Homeless shelters provide emergency assistance to those who are homeless by providing a safe place for them to sleep.
+They also provide basic necessities.
+Recovery housing, on the other hand, offers a safe, substance-free environment to those suffering from substance use disorders.
+This allows them to develop the skills they need to transition back into the world.
 Transitional living requires active participation by the residents in community living, mentoring, training and rehabilitative counseling.
 ALL residents are expected to be substance free and abstain from any drug and/or alcohol use while in residence.

 Recovery housing at Joppa House